When people wake up and find inexplicable insect bites on themselves, the first thing that comes to mind is to blame it on bed bugs.

 Histamines, which are part of your immune system, are chemicals that are normally stored in mast cells and released in response to physical damage, infections, or allergic reactions.
 A common result of a histamine reaction is inflammation, redness, swelling, and itchiness.

-For all of the different types of reactions, bed bug bites are not considered dangerous — except in rare cases of severe allergic reactions.
-Symptoms of a severe allergic reaction to look out for include severe itchiness, painful swelling, fever, flu-like symptoms, blisters, and hives.
+Bed bug bites are not considered dangerous, except in rare cases of severe allergic reactions.
+Possible symptoms of a severe allergic reaction to look out for include severe itchiness, painful swelling, fever, flu-like symptoms, blisters, and hives.

 Need Help With Bed Bugs?

 If you woke up thinking you might have bed bug bites, or need help identifying possible bed bug samples, MMPC is here to help.
 With over 25+ years of experience, we are NYC’s top local experts when it comes to canine bed bug inspections and reliable, eco-friendly bed bug treatments.